oVirt/ovirt-node-ng/docs/book/build.md

 ## Kickstart
 The _kickstart_ file defines what packages go into the appliance image.
-In addition a few additional configurations can be performed as part of the installation.
+In addition, a few additional configuration steps can be performed as part of the installation.

-A kickstart file is used, because anaconda is used for installation.
-And kickstarts are files which control unattended installations.
+A kickstart file is used because anaconda is used for installation, and kickstart can be used for deep, repeatable customization with anaconda, or for simple automated installs.

 See the [official kickstart documentation](https://github.com/rhinstaller/pykickstart/blob/master/docs/kickstart-docs.rst) for more informations.

 The specific kickstart which defines the oVirt Node appliance is defined in the `ovirt-node-ng.ks` file, which hosted in the `ovirt-node-ng` repository.
 See the [getting started section](getting-started.md) for how to clone that repository.

 ### Unattended installation
-The first important note about the Node kickstart is, that it needs to contain enough informations to perform an [unattended installation](https://github.com/rhinstaller/pykickstart/blob/master/docs/kickstart-docs.rst#creating-the-kickstart-file).
+The first important note about the Node kickstart is that it needs to contain enough directives to perform an [unattended installation](https://github.com/rhinstaller/pykickstart/blob/master/docs/kickstart-docs.rst#creating-the-kickstart-file).

-There are "enough informations" if the kickstart provides answers to all required spokes.
+There are "enough directives" if the kickstart provides answers to all spokes (anaconda's terminology for a configuration section).
+You will know whether there is enough information by watching the installer.
+If there are spokes which are not completed, directives which fill those spokes will need to be added.
+If the `text` directive is used in the kickstart, spokes which are complete will helpfully have `[x]` next to them.
+Those which do not will show `[ ]`.

 ### Security
-To have a decent level of security, the image comes with:
+To provide a baseline level of security, the image comes with:

 + SELinux in permissive mode (during development)
 + A locked _root_ account